What is the Pupil Premium?

 East Cowton CE School will receive £5880 in pupil premium funding for the academic year 2019-20.
 Kirkby Fleetham CE school will not receive any pupil premium funding.

-Please see below for our strategy statements:
+Please see below for our strategy and impact statements: